ojasmaniyar5/HACKATHON-PCCOE-2024/README.md

 # HACKATHON-PCCOE
-*Describing Project Idea by using various programming languages.*
+*Describing Project Idea on Stock Investment by using various programming languages and API keys.*

 **PS ID** : AB05